mmistakes/made-mistakes-jekyll/_source/_posts/articles/2013-07-08-pogo-connect-smart-pen.md

 <figure>
 	<img src="{{ site.url }}/images/pogo-connect-broken-circuit.jpg" alt="Pogo Connect broken circuit connection and tip">
-	<figcaption>I don't think this metal contact is suppose to break off so easily...</figcaption>
+	<figcaption>I don't think this metal contact is suppose to break off so easily…</figcaption>
 </figure>

 I have an email out to Ten One Design to see what can be done.
 I've heard they respond quickly with free replacements, which could indicate they're aware of a major design flaw and trying to do right by it.
 I just don't know if I can continue to recommend the product if it's prone to breaking after a few months.
-I'll let you know things go...
+I'll let you know things go…

 ## Update.
 A Week Later